arcanemachine/phoenix-todo-list/support/deployment/README.md

 **NOTE: This section is intended for personal reference only.
 It will likely be of limited value to other readers.**

 At the moment, there is a substantial amount of duplication required to add a new environment variable that will persist through the deployment process.
-This aspect

-For example, to add the `EMAIL_FROM_DEFAULT` environment variable to all phases of the project, a reference to the value must be added to the following files:
+For example, to add the `EMAIL_FROM_DEFAULT` environment variable to all phases of the project, a reference to the value must be added to ONE OR MORE one of the following files:

 - The dotenv file generator template:
   - `support/scripts/templates/dotenv`